 What is Study Skills?

-At the St Leonards Academy we will teach our students how to study, revise and prepare and equip them with an understanding of how they learn best as individuals.
-This will include tasks and activities which help learners to become sociable, skilled learners who have the resilience and independence to achieve excellent outcomes throughout their academic journey at St Leonards and in the future.
+We teach our students how to study, revise and prepare and equip them with an understanding of how they learn best as individuals.
+This will include tasks and activities which help learners to become sociable, skilled learners who have the resilience and independence to achieve excellent outcomes throughout their academic journey at The St Leonards Academy and in the future.

-The Study Skills programme will develop students’ attitudes towards:
+The Study Skills programme develops students’ attitudes towards

 We are all aware that the internet, mobile phones, I Players, Facebook, You Tube, and gaming devices are all powerful influences on all areas of (ours) and young people’s lives and are increasingly personalised and participatory.
 To pretend such an influence doesn’t exist is naive and so must embrace the benefits they can bring to our students lives but teach them to use this new technology in a positive and evaluative way.
 Our young people need to taught the awareness and critical skills required to be an informed and critical user.

-Pupils acquire knowledge, develop understanding and learn and practise skills exceptionally well.
+Pupils acquire knowledge, develop understanding and learn and practice skills exceptionally well.